 In this section, a general zone-by-zone evaluation of the likelihood of needing or deferring transmission reinforcements for various generator locations is provided.
 The purpose of these evaluations is to provide a cursory indication to the generation market of the likely magnitude of the impact and the transmission reinforcements that would likely be needed by general location.

-Within Zone 1, generation has been proposed in various locations, and most of the proposals have involved generation located in the vicinity of the 345-kV infrastructure.
+Within Zone 1, generation has been proposed in various locations, and most of the proposals have involved generation located near the 345-kV infrastructure.
 Based on studies that we have conducted for proposed generation interconnections to date, some transmission reinforcements are likely to be required for any significant generation development.
 The extent and nature of the reinforcements largely would be a function of where the power from the generation is to be delivered.

 The reliability of the northern portion of Zone 1, the Rhinelander Loop, has been significantly improved with the completion of the Cranberry to Conover 115-kV line and the Conover to Plains 138 kV conversion.
 While no new generator requests have been studied for this area, the addition of the Rhinelander Loop improvement projects may be able to support small-sized (depending on location) generation development, provided generator stability can be maintained, and provided it can be located in the northern portion of the Loop.
 Whether this generation would be cost-effective as a transmission-deferral mechanism would depend on a number of factors.
 The need for additional stability and thermal reinforcements in and outside of the Loop would be a function of where the new generation is sited and where the power is to be delivered.
 These improvements will be required to ensure that NERC reliability standards are continuously being met and that the security of the Rhinelander loop is not compromised.

-The transmission infrastructure in the central portion of Zone 1 was improved to include three 345-kV lines (Gardner Park – Highway 22, Morgan – Highway 22, and Highway 22 – Werner West).
-These additional lines significantly strengthen the Weston area, bringing much needed support to the area for both stability and thermal considerations.
+The transmission infrastructure in the central portion of Zone 1 includes three 345-kV lines (Gardner Park – Highway 22, Morgan – Highway 22, and Highway 22 – Werner West).
+These lines significantly strengthen the Weston area, bringing much needed support to the area for both stability and thermal considerations.

 The infrastructure in the southern portion of Zone 1 consists of five 138-kV lines and several 69-kV lines.
 The existing infrastructure in this portion of Zone 1 is not suitable for significant generation development.